-FC Wichita and the City of Wichita Park & Recreation Department have agreed a facility partnership that calls Stryker Soccer Complex our home beginning in the 2015 season.
+FC Wichita and the City of Wichita Park & Recreation Department have agreed a facility partnership that has called Stryker Soccer Complex our home since our inaugural season in 2015.

 Matches are played on the “Tommy Peckham Championship Field” which currently has over 2,000 general admission seats.
 Additional supporters sections have been brought in, along with field side tables and an all inclusive party tent to accommodate increased attendance.